-Results are synthesized in Table I, where the average ranking is shown for all metrics and populations.
+Results are synthesized in Table 1, where the average ranking of the preferred site is shown for all metrics and database sizes.
 For a small number of database entries, a simple Euclidean distance model seems more appropriate, while the ellipsoid model, being characterized by more parameters, achieves a better representation, but requires more samples.

-C. Implementation
+4.3.
+Implementation

 At its first implementation stage, the system is being currently tested as a one-page web application.
-The different building blocks shown in Figure 1 are implemented as separate C++ classes (the location broker and the recommendation index generator) and collected into one ActiveX component working also as position display (the top left map in Figure 4).
-The component, written in C++ with the Microsoft Foundation Classes library, interacts with the standard HTML form in the top frame of the browser to generate the recommendation page in the bottom frame.
+A screenshot of the system is shown in Figure 4.
+The different building blocks shown in Figure 1 are implemented as separate C++ classes (the location broker and the recommendation